 Your mind is a thick molasses.
 Waves of weariness wash over your heart.

-You don’t even know where to start in processing today’s argument with your children or your spouse, the social media argument about complicated world events, and your argument with yourself about what tasks are most important.
+You don’t even know where to start processing today’s argument with your children or spouse, the social media argument about complicated world events, and your argument with yourself about what tasks are most important.

 Tears slip out of your eyes as waves of guilt and failure wash over you.